kmassada/kmassada.github.io/_posts/2013-01-27-brainstorming-streaming-my-music-after-vpn-connect-using-ubuntu-as-a-server-and-both-nexus-7-and-ubuntu-client.md

 excerpt_separator: <!--more-->

 ---
-I post when a setup is successful, but someone suggested, why don't I also blog my challenges, so here's one.
+I post when a setup is successful, but someone suggested, why don't I also blog my challenges, so here's one.<br>
 <b>The problem:</b> once in my home environment I want to be able to stream my Music to all the nodes.
 I want to also be able to stream playlists to my endpoints. <i>Optionally I would love to make playlists remotely and stream.
-Do not care as much for other types of media.</i>
+Do not care as much for other types of media.</i><br>
 <b>Constraints:</b> i access my environment via vpn only.
 I refuse to open any other ports to the outside.
 I also refuse to use windows.

 <img border="0" height="200" src="/images/wp/154123-headphones-headphones.jpg" width="320" />